ds9-code/demo-agent/README.md

     install              Create the virtual environment and install the pre-commit hooks check                Run code quality tools.
     test                 Test the code with pytest
-    build                Build wheel file
+    tox                  Run tox to test the code with all supported Python versions build                Build wheel file
     clean-build          Clean build artifacts
     docs-test            Test if documentation can be built without warnings or errors